Nartiohk/Minesweeper/README.md

 - Customizable grid size and mine count
 - Left click to reveal cells
 - Right click to flag/unflag mines
-- Win/loss detection with visual feedback
+- Win/loss detection with visual feedback (to be updated)
-- Clean and minimal UI

 ## 🛠️ Built With